 Accept-Datetime

-The HTTP Accept-Datetime request header asks the server for a historical version of a resource captured at or near a specific date and time.
+Web archives store snapshots of pages over time, and retrieving a specific snapshot requires datetime negotiation.
+The Accept-Datetime request header asks the server for a historical version of a resource captured at or near a specific date and time.

 Usage